top of page

 Bio

-Sarah Parker is a contemporary concert music composer and saxophonist whose music contemplates patient stillness and explosive chaos.
-Her blending of subtle textures with raw emotional intensity creates an intricate sound world shaped by keen auditory observations.
-Described as “imaginative” and “nicely out of the box”, her conceptual writing explores themes of nature, attention activism, perception, memory, and the analysis and manipulation of real-life sonic phenomena.
-She has composed for wind ensemble, orchestra, piano, string quartet, and numerous contemporary chamber ensembles.
-Her music has been performed by SPLICE, Sound Icon, the New Composer’s String Quartet, the Berklee Contemporary Symphony Orchestra, and the Berklee Symphonic Winds.
+Sarah Parker is a composer, saxophonist, and improviser whose music contemplates patient stillness and explosive chaos.
+Described as “imaginative” and “nicely out of the box,” her conceptual writing explores themes of nature, memory, translations of research into musical material, and the analysis and manipulation of real-life sonic phenomena.
+She has composed for wind ensemble, orchestra, string quartet, and numerous contemporary chamber ensembles.
+Her music has been performed by airborne extended, Rebekah Heller and Dan Lippel of International Contemporary Ensemble, SPLICE, Sound Icon, the New Composer’s String Quartet, Wieldflower Arts, the Berklee Contemporary Symphony Orchestra, and the Berklee Symphonic Winds.

-Her approach to the saxophone is fueled by a sense of openness, experimentation, and a passion for ultra-gritty multiphonics.
+Her approach to the saxophone is fueled by a sense of experimentation and a passion for ultra-gritty multiphonics.
+She is drawn to augmenting the saxophone with tubes, custom mouthpieces, percussive preparations, effects pedals, and other electronics to create a captivating and unique sound world.
 She has over a decade of experience performing in wind ensembles, marching bands, and chamber groups, and regularly performs new works by living composers.
+Sarah performs regularly in improv trio Sophie Rollover with Michael Begay (guitar) and Forrest Wentzel (electronics) and as a member of Wieldflower Arts.

 Sarah is pursuing her M.M. in Composition at the Peabody Institute of the Johns Hopkins University, where she studies with composer Sky Macklay.
 Sarah earned a B.M. in Composition from the Berklee College of Music, where she studied with Marti Epstein and Nomi Epstein.
 While at Berklee, Sarah was awarded the Amy Beach Composition Award.

-She is also a former competitive dog show handler, self-proclaimed bad meditator, avid meanderer, kayaker, vegan-food enjoyer, and nature enthusiast.
+She is also a former competitive dog show handler, embroidery/fiber artist, self-proclaimed bad meditator, avid meanderer, kayaker, vegan-food enjoyer, and nature enthusiast.
 She is based in Baltimore, MD.